 Temporary triple rooms are typically detripled within the first eight weeks of the semester.
 Once beds become available, one of the students from each triple will be reassigned a new permanent space.
 After which all of the extra furniture will be removed from the temporary triple room.
 Students will be notified through the housing assignment letter, if they are assigned to a temporary triple room.
 The letter will provide information about the detripling process that will be explained again in person once the students arrive on campus.

 The $250 housing deposit must be received by Roosevelt University within 15 (fifteen) business days of the housing application/contract being submitted.
-Students may make a payment to Student Accounts or pay online through RU Access.
+Students may make a payment to Office of the Bursar or pay online through RU Access.

 Payment of the housing deposit is required the first time a student applies for housing.
 Then, for as long as a student lives on campus, they do not need to re-submit the housing deposit.
 The housing deposit will be released to the student’s account one semester after they move off campus.
-For example, if a student leaves housing at the end of Fall 2016, their housing deposit will be released at the end of the Spring 2017.
-If the student has a balance on their student account, the housing deposit will go towards that balance.
-If they have a zero balance on their student account, then the housing deposit will be refunded to the student.
+For example, if a student leaves housing at the end of the Fall semester, their housing deposit will be released at the end of the Spring Semester.
+If the student has a balance on their Bursar, the housing deposit will go towards that balance.
+If they have a zero balance on their Bursar, then the housing deposit will be refunded to the student.